-1.1.5 BEARINGS AND OIL SEALS
+BEARINGS AND OIL SEALS

 Install bearings and oil seals so that the manufacturer's marks or numbers are visible.
-When installing oil seals, should apply a light coating of lightweight lithium base grease to the seal lips.
-Install oil bearings liberally, if it is appropriate.
+When installing oil seals, apply a light coating of lightweight lithium base grease to the seal lips.
+Oil bearings liberally when installing, if appropriate.